 The M.S.W. program is focused on providing knowledge and practice skills and on developing and conceptualizing new knowledge, with the aim of promoting creative, planned, informed and theoretically and empirically-based social work.
 Knowledge courses cover a variety of theoretical approaches and diverse client populations – families, children, women and more.
 Practice courses include advanced skills, critical-reflective practice, policy practice, group work, individual and family interventions, and interventions with children.
 In addition, several courses focus on social issues that are prominent in the public and professional discourse.

 Three MSW programs are offered:

 - The Integrated Intervention Track in social work;

-- Rights-based social work and social policy ( subject to the approval of the university authorities).
+- Rights-based social work and social policy.

 - Clinical social work with children and adolescents.

 - Clinical social work for coping with stress and trauma.